SYLLABUS: Digital Photo Sketchbook Spring 2018

 SKETCH 1 Beginning self-portraiture: on your BLOG, you will write something about yourself: your work, your passion, your mission in life.
 Why did you enroll in this particular class.
 What do you hope to accomplish this semester in the class?

-INTRODUCTIONS: Circle naming & Course requirements, objectives, and learning outcomes.
+INTRODUCTIONS: Names & Course requirements, objectives, and learning outcomes.

 Dorothea Lange video: internment segment: to prepare you for your homework: